 This look needs to be adorned with rich, dark browns to work – creating a darker but warmer interior than the others.
 Opt for darker coloured furs, and imitation animal furs – or even real pelts.
 This country charm look works better in darker spaces that have less natural light, in contrast to the all-white or Scandinavian looks that need a lot of bright light.

 With this look, you can go very heavy on the furs that you use.
 The furs help to add to the country ‘hunting’ feel of the décor, which really perfects the stylized elements of it.
 Try and accessorise with tweed or with items with woodland animals on like a stag or a pheasant.
 The cottagey feel you get from this style is helped with busy patterns, so don’t worry about clashing.
 The more patterns, the more homely it feels as it’s less structured and regimented.

 This beautiful cowhide rug in brown cream would work wonderfully in this theme to add to the authentic and rustic feel.
-Although this isn’t faux cowhide, it is sourced responsibly and are strictly by-products of the food industry that are recycled to create luxury rugs.
+Although this isn’t faux cowhide, it is sourced responsibly and is strictly by-products of the food industry that are recycled to create luxury rugs.
 Or if you’d rather stick to faux, opt for a darker and moodier coloured version of the Pelle rug here.

 This room shows a wonderful way to style faux fur in a rustic way.
 The country charm is all about warmth and relaxed ways of decorating – so the fur throw being strewn over the sofa works to create a relaxed space.
 The dark colours and brickwork against the fireplace and candles creates a warm but moody setting.
 Very reminiscent of dark, cold nights spent inside by the warmth of the fire and layered throws and furs.